-The OIG also makes use of an Indirect Cost Guide, which was issued during the past year.
+The OIG also makes use of an Indirect Cost Guide.
 The Guide answers such questions as: What are direct or indirect costs, what is an indirect cost rate, and does an entity need an indirect cost rate?
-A copy of the Guide can be found on NEA's web site at www.arts.endow.gov/about/OIG/IndirectCost.html.
+A copy of the Guide can be found on NEA's web site at www.arts.gov/about/OIG/IndirectCost.html.